bingliang-zh/LeetCode/TopInterviewQuestions/Medium.md

 Prior to being passed to your function, nums is rotated at an unknown pivot index k (0 <= k < nums.length) such that the resulting array is [nums[k], nums[k+1], ..., nums[n-1], nums[0], nums[1], ..., nums[k-1]] (0-indexed).
 For example, [0,1,2,4,5,6,7] might be rotated at pivot index 3 and become [4,5,6,7,0,1,2].
 Given the array nums after the rotation and an integer target, return the index of target if it is in nums, or -1 if it is not in nums.

-Comments: just a variation of binary search
+Comments: Just a variation of binary search

 ```typescript
 // typescript